shubham77131/wesad-stress-ensemble/README.md

 # wesad-stress-ensemble
 Stress detection from wearable HRV signals using a Soft-Voting Ensemble (RF, XGBoost, SVM) on the WESAD dataset.
-Achieved 82.74% LOSO accuracy.
+Achieved 82.97% LOSO accuracy.

 # Abstract
 This project implements a robust machine learning pipeline to detect psychological stress using heart rate variability (HRV) signals from the WESAD dataset.
-By employing a multi-model ensemble, addressing the challenge of inter-subject physiological variability.
+By employing a multi-model ensemble to address the challenge of inter-subject physiological variability.

 # Dataset & Features
 Dataset: (Wearable Stress and Affect Detection).